phalcon/documentation/docs/tag.md

 ## Custom

-You can easily extend this functionality and create your own helpers.
+You can extend this functionality and create your own helpers.

 - First, create a new directory in your application's file system where the helper files will be stored.
 - Name it something that will represent it.
 For instance, in this example, we use `customhelpers`.